kubearmor/kubearmor-client/README.md

-  help        Help about any command install     Install KubeArmor in a Kubernetes Cluster log         Observe Logs from KubeArmor uninstall   Uninstall KubeArmor from a Kubernetes Cluster version     Display version information
+  help        Help about any command install     Install KubeArmor in a Kubernetes Cluster log         Observe Logs from KubeArmor sysdump     Collect system dump information for troubleshooting and error report uninstall   Uninstall KubeArmor from a Kubernetes Cluster version     Display version information